JarrettAaronson/487-Project/README.md

 set_property -dict { PACKAGE_PIN M17 IOSTANDARD LVCMOS33 } [get_ports { btnr }]; #IO_L10N_T1_D15_14 Sch=btnr
 ```

-Description of inputs from and outputs to the Nexys board from the Vivado project (10 points of the Submission category)

-As part of this category, if using starter code of some kind (discussed below), you should add at least one input and at least one output appropriate to your project to demonstrate your understanding of modifying the ports of your various architectures and components in VHDL as well as the separate .xdc constraints file.

 # Images / Videos
 Images and/or videos of the project in action interspersed throughout to provide context (10 points of the Submission category)